-I would like to help you explore what this means for you and support you in moving forward.
+I can help you to explore what it all means for you and support you in moving forward.
 As part of my training I experienced therapy for myself and am passionate about the potential for counselling to bring about positive changes in our lives.

-I am a person centred, integrative counsellor and my aim is to provide you with a safe and trusting environment where you have the space to be truely heard.
-Whatever you are troubled by can be spoken about when you feel no judgement.
-Talking things through gives you an opportunity to explore your thoughts and feelings and discover what is going on for you.
+I am a person centred, integrative counsellor and I will provide you with a safe and trusting environment where you can talk honestly and freely with no judgement.
+Talking things through enables you to deeply explore your thoughts, feelings and emotions and discover what is going on for you.
 I will help you with techniques to ease anxiety, stress, panic, depression and grief, for example.

-Having counselling online is not perhaps how we imagine therapy to be.
-However, I have been working in this way for the last two years, before lockdown made it the only way, and through experience know it to be effective.
+For those not local to me I also offer therapy online.
+I have been working in this way for the last two years, before lockdown made it the only way, and through experience know it to be effective.
 If you consider how we respond to films for example, you can recognise how possible it is for emotion or feelings to be conveyed through the screen.
 Some clients find that they actually prefer it, as it can be more convenient to fit around childcare and work for example.
 Our geographical distance also becomes unimportant.

 Counselling is my primary focus; I am positive about the benefits it can bring.
 However, I also have additional qualifications in herbal and naturopathic medicine.
 There are connections between our bodies health and our mental health, that can be considered if desired.

 I understand that taking the first step can be difficult, but it is a step towards a new you.
 If you feel that I could help you, please call me for a no commitment chat and I will answer any queries or questions you may have.

 Training, qualifications & experience

 - Psychotherapeutic Counselling - Diploma Level 5